ASD-Blueprint/desktop.gov.au/program/engagement/deploy.md

 layout: engagement
 title: Deploy
 timeline:
-- title: Step 1 – Execution Plan
+- title: Step 1 – Execution plan
   body: |
     The agency will understand what is to be acquired and implemented in their ICT environment.
 - title: Step 2 – Product analysis, build, deploy, and evaluate
   body: |
     In this step, the customer agency (optionally guided by a technology partner) will design, install, and deploy products onto the ICT environment.
 This may be done using an agile approach and 'sprints', whereby M365 technology capability is rolled out in a series of sprints.